ligato/docs/docs/tutorials/05_kv-scheduler.md

 ```

 !!! note
-    Descriptors in this example are all in a single file since they are short, but the preferred way is to put each descriptor in its own `.go` file.
+    Descriptors in this example are all in a single file since they are short.
+The preferred way is to put each descriptor in its own `.go` file.

 `NewIfDescriptor` is a constructor function that returns a type-safe descriptor object.
 All potential descriptor
 dependencies (logger, various mappings, etc.) are provided via constructor parameters.

 If you have a look at `adapter.InterfaceDescriptor`, you will see that it defines several fields.
 The most important
 fields are function-types with CRUD definitions and fields resolving dependencies.
 The full API list is documented in the [KvDescriptor structure][3].

 Here, we implement the the APIs that we need for our simple example:

 * Name of the descriptor, must be unique for all descriptors.
 ```go
     Name: "if-descriptor",
 ```

-* Northbound key prefix for configuration type handled by the descriptor
+* Northbound key prefix for configuration type handled by the descriptor.
 ```go
 NBKeyPrefix: "/interface/",
 ```

-* String representation of the type
+* String representation of the type.
 ```go
 ValueTypeName: proto.MessageName(&model.Interface{}),
 ```